theori-io/xint-recruit/README.md

 Once the backend is running, visit http://localhost:8000/docs for interactive API documentation.

-## Assignment (2 Hours)
+## Assignment

-**Time Management**: This assessment is designed to take approximately 2 hours.
-Focus on quality over quantity and demonstrate senior-level engineering judgment.
+**Time Expectations**: This assessment is designed to take approximately 2 hours, but it's fine to spend more or less time as needed.
+We're not looking for you to go wild here—focus on quality over quantity and demonstrate senior-level engineering judgment.
+Don't feel pressured to set a timer or rush if you're running a bit behind.

 ### Priority 1: Security Review & Fixes (45-60 minutes)